anniehedgpeth/inspec-azure-terraform-demo/README.md

 git clone https://github.com/anniehedgpeth/inspec-azure-terraform-demo.git
 ```

-3. In this directory, create a `terraform.tfvars` file that has the following in it with your service principal values:
+3. In this directory AND `test/fixtures/vm_module/test`, create a `terraform.tfvars` file that has the following in it with your service principal values:

 ```
 subscription_id = "REPLACE-WITH-YOUR-SUBSCIPRTION-ID"